mariev/mariev.github.com/tutorial.md

 <h2>Hammock </h2>
 Hammock plots are similar to PCPs in the ability to display multiple variables as vertical axes, but with application to categorical data.
-The vertical axes are shown as stacked bar charts capturing the proportion of observations for each category.
-Ribbons connect observation pairs, with the ribbon thickness indicating the relative number of observations for that pair.
+The vertical axes are shown as <b><i>stacked bar charts capturing the proportion of observations for each category.
+Ribbons connect observation pairs, with the ribbon thickness indicating the relative number of observations for that pair</i></b>.

 <div style="width:75%;margin:auto;">